Check out our review of The Muse to learn how it can help with your job search.

 How does The Muse compare to Pathrise?

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With our tips and guidance, our fellows have seen their applications responses triple and their interview performance scores double.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With our tips and guidance, our fellows have seen their applications responses triple and their interview scores double.

 If you want to work with mentors 1-on-1 to get help with your job search, become a Pathrise fellow.